cloudflare/gokeyless/README.md

     --private-key-dirs

-Note that the configuration file is the recommened way to specify these options; see below for more information.
+Note that the configuration file is the recommended way to specify these options; see below for more information.

 ### Hardware Security Modules